ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/pages-root-folder/index.md

 **Q: I have a question about enrollment or the waitlist.**

-Check the web registration across all the sections; the course has 10 separate lab sections, and their enrollments and waitlists are independent and fluctuate.
+Check the web registration across all the sections; the course has many separate lab sections, and their enrollments and waitlists are independent and fluctuate.
 Contact [CSE Advising](https://cse.ucsd.edu/undergraduate/undergraduate-advising) for more information on enrollment and waitlist processes.